hawkw/hawkw.github.io/notes/_drafts/tokio-trace.md

 designed to be as flexible as possible, so that subscribers can provide a wide variety of functionality.
 For example, subscribers might:

-- Log trace events to standard out or a file as they occur
+- Log trace events to standard out or a file as they occu
 - Implement a form of profiling by recording the length of time spent in different spans
 - Emit traces to an aggregator such as OpenCensus or Zipkin